Thomas A. Johnston

-Thomas A. Johnston (1848-1934), was president of the Kemper Family School and Kemper Military School in Boonville, Missouri from 1881 to 1928.
+Thomas A. Johnston (1848 – February 5, 1934), was president of the Kemper Family School and Kemper Military School in Boonville, Missouri from 1881 to 1928.
 He was known as the "Builder of Kemper".

+Early life

-Johnston was born near Boonville in 1848.
-He joined the Confederate Army in October 1864, and served under General John Marmaduke and General Sterling Price through the end of the war.
+Thomas A. Johnston was born in Cooper County, Missouri, in 1848.

+Johnston joined the Confederate Army in October 1864, and served under General John Marmaduke and General Sterling Price through the end of the war.
 After the war, Johnston studied for two years at a private academy in Prairie Home, Missouri before entering the Kemper Family School in fall 1867.
-He studied under Professor Frederick T. Kemper until 1871, then was admitted to the senior class of the University of Missouri.
-A year later, he was back at the Kemper School as an instructor with an A.B. from Missouri.
+He studied under Professor Frederick T. Kemper until 1871, then was admitted to the senior class of the University of Missouri and graduated with an A.B.